-3. Train by example.
+3. Train your child by example.
 Along with reading books about going potty, discuss and model proper bathroom steps.
 It may help to take them with you or a sibling the next time someone needs to use the toilet.
 Celebrate when done to show them how easy it is to pee and poop.

 For girls, show them how to spread their legs and wipe front to back to prevent germs.

 For boys, start by teaching them to sit down and go until they get the hang of it.
 Boys will try to stand and urinate when they see other boys standing.
 Once they’re ready to pee standing up, you can toss O-shaped cereal into the toilet for them to aim for when they have to go.